whage/whage.github.io/_posts/2025-10-24-a-value-investing-experiment.md

 This little group of stocks is like a poor man's "super-cheap-mostly-consumer-essentials-and-healthcare-no-ai" index.
 But then why wouldn't I just pick an ETF along these lines?
 Well, I didn't really find one but I didn't look that long.
-The above 15 stocks are likely too small of a sample to draw any conclusions from my results even years from now.
+My little individual stock portfolio is likely too small of a sample (25 stocks as of jan.
+2026) to draw meaningful conclusions from my results even years from now.
+Or maybe it isn't.
 Will I be able to say "hey, good job" or "oh you dumbass" after x years based on results?
-Maybe.
-Maybe it is not that small of a sample - my intuition tells me it isn't but I'm not sure - and that's bad, or at least a sign that I should study this topic more.
+I don't know and that means I really should study statistics.

 I'm doing this in large part to learn and to force myself to think.
 To think about how and why I make decisions.
 As a continuation, I'd like to learn about the basics of quantitative analysis and implement